JiajinCui/MAE263F_Fall_2025/homework_2/README.md

    ```

 ### Code Purposes

-The code will:
 1. Simulate beam deflection for P = 2000 N over 1 second
-2. Plot beam deformation at multiple time steps
-3. Display ymax vs. time plot with theoretical comparison
+2. Display ymax vs. time plot with theoretical comparison
-4. Run for P = 20 N to 20,000 N
+3. Run for P = 20 N to 20,000 N to compare simulation with the Bernoulli theory
-5. Generate comparison plots and error analysis